-Historically in Telemotive's 10K systems the user had to program the transmitter for frequency, access code, and a number of additional parameters for a special crane application.
-Special relay configurations were programmed in the transmitter for different types of crane motors, i.e., ACCO, Demag etc. Now with inteleSmart receivers these features only have to be programmed in the receiver once so that a basic configured transmitter (frequency, access code, and number of motors) can properly operate any crane configuration.
+Historically in Telemotive's 10K systems the user had to program the transmitter for frequency, access code plus all number of additional parameters for a special crane application.
+Special relay configurations were programmed in the transmitter for different types of crane motor, i.e., ACCO, Demag etc. Now with inteleSmart receivers these features only have to be programmed in the receiver once so that a basic configured transmitter (frequency, access code and number of motors) can properly operate any crane configuration.
 Also with inteleSmart the receiver's configurations are easily configured using a PDA.

 Read the descriptions below to familiarize yourself with the inteleSmart features.
 The inteleSmart receiver unit for programming uses a PDA (Personal Digital Assistant).
-Products such as Palm Pilot® or many other products using Palm OS® 4.X or lower can be used to run the programming software.
-If you are unsure if your PDA will work, or if you're looking for a recommended product, contact Telemotive.
+Such products as Palm Pilot® or many other products using Palm OS® 4.X or lower can be used to run the programming software.
+If unsure if your PDA will work or for a recommended product contact Telemotive.
 The software for the PDA is available on a disk shipped with your unit, or it can be emailed from your Telemotive representative.